-Our management will have flexibility in utilizing any amounts for general corporate purposes under the overall guidance and policies of our Board and also in accordance with all applicable laws.
-The quantum of utilization of funds towards any of the purposes will be determined by the Board, based on the amount actually available under this head and the business requirements of our Company, from time to time
+Our management will have flexibility in utilizing any amounts for general corporate purposes under the overall guidance and policies of our Board.
+The quantum of utilization of funds towards any of the purposes will be determined by the Board, based on the amount actually available under this head and the business requirements of our Company, from time to time.